qradiolink/qradiolink/docs/README_MMDVM_operation.md

 * Set TX and RX gain as desired.
 It is recommended to start with a lower RX gain if not using a duplexer filter.
 * Set the sample rate to 1 Msps (the default).
 A higher sample rate will waste the CPU for no good reason and can be detrimental.
 * Enable the Duplex button.
 * IMPORTANT NOTE: the demodulator offset (which is visually represented by the filter bars on the FFT display) has to be set such that all received channels are located inside the sampling window.
-The best practice is to either set it to a negative value about 250 kHz below the minimum sampled frequency, or about 250 kHz above the SDR center frequency.
+The best practice is to either set it to a negative value about 250 kHz above the minimum sampled frequency, or about 250 kHz above the SDR center frequency.
 This is especially important in the **MMDVM multi** mode.
 * Choose as operating mode either **MMDVM** or **MMDVM multi** for both TX and RX
 * Close the application, all the settings will be saved in the config file
 * Alternatively all the settings can be instead directly written in the config file which is located in: